LLM-as-an-Interviewer: Beyond Static Testing Through Dynamic LLM Evaluation: Can LLM-as-an-Interviewer Mitigate Data Contamination Issue?

 \subsection{Result}

-Table \ref{tab:contamtable} presents the effectiveness of the modifying strategy in mitigating data contamination, which is applied while the interviewer prepares the seed queries.
+Table \ref{tab:math-contam} presents the effectiveness of the modifying strategy in mitigating data contamination, which is applied while the \Interviewer{} prepares the seed queries.
 The tables compare accuracy for both the original queries just as LLM-as-an-Judge setting (\textit{Judge}) and modified queries (\textit{Interview}).
 Settings [1, 2, 3] represent uncontaminated models, serving as a proxy for the model's true ability on the task.
 The goal of the strategy is to bring the performance of contaminated models closer to these uncontaminated models.

-In MATH, contaminated models [4, 5, 6, 7] often outperform uncontaminated ones [1, 2, 3] under the \textit{Judge} setting.
+In MATH, contaminated models often outperform uncontaminated ones under the \textit{Judge} setting.
 These contaminated models achieve significantly higher accuracy, averaging 0.7 for OLMoE and 0.4 for Zephyr.
 However, applying the modification strategy leads to a substantial performance drop, making their performance comparable to the uncontaminated model.
-A similar trend is observed in the DepthQA results.
-In the \textit{Judge} setting, contaminated models [4,5,7] outperform the uncontaminated model [1], but with the application of the modifying strategy (\textit{Interview}), models [4,5,7] achieve performance comparable to the uncontaminated model [1] of the Judge setting.
+A similar trend is observed in the DepthQA results (Table~\ref{tab:depthqa-contam} in Appendix~\ref{appendix:contam}).
 The results show that our framework mitigates the contamination issue by having the model solve similar yet modified questions.